saran-surya/cassata/README.md

         }
     }

-    //  ** Now you can call the function foo(url), at any point and get the response.
+    //  ** Now you can call the function foo(url) with a await call 'await foo(url)', at any point and get the response.

     // ** set your static files
     app.use(express.static(**));